 - Financial Markets Authority.

-- If your business does not have employees, you must appoint a suitable person to act as the AML/CFT Compliance Officer.
+- In the case of a reporting entity that does not have employees, the reporting entity must appoint a person to act as its AML/CFT compliance officer.

 There are several companies offering AML Consulting services.